 However, Malaysia remains overlooked for some reason.
 It’s never gotten the attention of neighboring Thailand and Singapore.
 But this is quickly changing and property investors should take note.

 Investors should also note that Malaysia is practically the only country in Asia which allows foreigners to own land.
-There are a few restrictions covered later.
-But the laws help make things a lot easier than in most places.
+There are a few restrictions covered later, yet the laws are much easier than in most other countries.

 Therefore, Malaysia has more options than most of Asia’s other property markets.
 The ability to own land not only opens several entirely different classes of investment (houses, the ability to develop, etc.) but also different cities and towns.